zoobc/zoobc-explorer-api/README.md

-    ├── apidoc                # Static HTML for API documentation ├── config                # Configuration application, graphql and doc api ├── docs                  # The screnshoot, doc api and json format import insomnia ├── logs                  # Log files
+    ├── apidoc                # Static HTML for API documentation ├── config                # Configuration application, graphql and doc api ├── docs                  # The screnshoot, doc api and json format import insomnia ├── grapqh                # Directory a query language for API ├   ├── resovers          # Containing files for the resolver ├   └── schema            # Schema models
+    ├── logs                  # Log files
     ├── main                  # Modules files for app.js
-    └── utils                 # Functions that are provided application
+    ├── models                # Structure of tables and properties ├── restapi               # Directory a rest language for API ├   ├── controllers       # Containing class files for the controllers ├   ├── routes            # Containing routes API ├   └── services          # Containing class files for the service controllers └── utils                 # Functions that are provided application

 ## License